Kinsa/ParkingAttendantFrontend/README.md

 # Parking Attendant Frontend

-This project demonstrates an end-user interface for the [Parking Attendant Backend project](https://github.com/Kinsa/ParkingAttendantBackend) where a parking attendant would query Vehicle Registration Marks of vehicles parked in a parking lot to assess whether they paid when entering and if they have overstayed their session.
+This project demonstrates a GUI interface for querying vehicle entries into a parking lot and assessing whether they have overstayed their session.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).